 You've probably heard of CLEAR by now.
 It's an alternative biometric program that allows customers to bypass certain lines at airports, arenas, and other venues.
-For non-status members of Delta SkyMiles or United MileagePlus, this service costs $119 per year.
-But, Green from Amex cardmembers get a $100 annual credit.
-That means this membership can be yours for only $19 per year out-of-pocket.
+Credit card holders and status members of Delta SkyMiles or United MileagePlus receive a small discount and can sign up for this service for $149 per year, and you can add friends and family members for $70 each.

 Other Benefits to Claim

-There are a variety of other miscellaneous benefits that need to be used, claimed, or utilized by December 31, 2021:
+There are a variety of other miscellaneous card benefits that need to be used, claimed, or utilized in 2023:

-- $100 JetBlue Vacations credit: JetBlue Plus Mastercard® cardholders get an annual $100 statement credit for purchasing a JetBlue Vacations package of $100 or more.
+- $100 JetBlue Vacations credit: JetBlue Plus Card cardholders get an annual $100 statement credit for purchasing a JetBlue Vacations package of $100 or more.

-While we have focused on calendar year-end benefits, let's review a few cardholder-year-based benefits.
+While we have focused on mid-calendar year benefits, let's review a few cardholder-year-based benefits.
 Certain airline and hotel credit cards offer a statement credit for purchases made with the airline/hotel: